3D permutations and triangle solitaire: The bijection: from 3-permutations to bases

 \end{rem}

-In the rest of this section, we will prove that when $\sigtau \in \A$, $\Gamma\sigtau$ is a triangle basis and $\Gamma$ is bijective.
-Intuitively, avoiding $\ddincr$ ensures that the points are ``not too close'' (independence) and avoiding $\pat$ that they are ``not too far'' (filling).
-In the two following subsections we formalize these notions and prove that this is true.
+At this point, it is not clear that the image of a $3$-permutation avoiding $\ddincr$ and $\pat$ is indeed a triangle basis.
+Intuitively, avoiding $\ddincr$ will ensure that the points are ``not too close'' (independence) and avoiding $\pat$ that they are ``not too far'' (filling), see Figure~\ref{fig:pat inv}.
+In the next subsection, we formalize the first notion and prove that the image of a $3$-permutation avoiding $\ddincr$ does satisfy this condition.
+The proof that $\Gamma(\A)\subseteq \B_n$ will be delayed to Section~\ref{sec:proof}, as it will be easier with the inverse bijection.